timdeschryver/timdeschryver.dev/content/blog/sharing-data-between-modules-is-peanuts/index.md

 ![](./images/3.png)

-### The feature state
+### Feature state

 Since this is a grocery application, the feature state will consist of the groceries and a visibility filter to show or hide checked off groceries.
 We’ll lazily load this module, meaning that the code won’t be loaded during the initial load but will be once the user navigates to the groceries page.

 > This also means the NgRx code won’t be loaded initially.
 In other words, you can’t select data from the lazy loaded module at this point.
 Also, the reducers and the effects won’t get invoked when an action is dispatched.

 When the feature module is loaded, NgRx will append the feature’s reducers to the current reducers.
-This results in the following state tree:
+The state tree now looks like this:

 ```json
 {